HenrikJoreteg/human-javascript/ch06-models.md

 Yet, you'll notice the examples all use `AmpersandModel` instead of `Backbone.Model`.

-Despite my love for Backbone, a few things finally drove me to creating AmpersandModel:
+Despite my love for Backbone, a few things finally drove me to create AmpersandModel:

 #### 1. Readability